tjdett/console-api-challenge/README.md

 # Console Group API Challenge

-This is a Kotlin & Spring Boot 5.0 solution the the Console Group API Challenge.
+This is a Kotlin & Spring Boot 5.0 solution to the Console Group API Challenge.

 To run unit/integration tests: